I have been detected as COVID 19 Positive - Is it safe to breastfeed my child?

 It has been a dilemma for many breastfeeding women who reside in India whether to take the vaccination shot or not.
 We have tried to highlight diverse recommendations with the intention of enabling mothers to take an informed decision regarding the same.

-While the government of India has given a go ahead for lactating mothers to take the vaccination no clinical trials or studies have been done to assess the impact of vaccination on lactation or on breastfeeding children in India specifically.
+The government of India has given a go ahead for lactating mothers to take the vaccination.

 This is the link to their recommendation: